lossanna/AVCA_ElkLD/README.md

 # Notes
 - GitHub repository created for project 2022-01-31.
-Project began Dec 2021.
+Project began Dec 2021, so version control for first 2-3 months is not available.